waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 ```

 #### File Indentations
-To keep the same convention throughout our codebase, we will use 4-spaces indentation convention
+To keep the same convention throughout our codebase, we will use 4-spaces indentation convention.

 Example:
 ```python